-The budget for investment income in 2023/24 is £1.533m, based on an average investment portfolio of £34.19m at an average interest rate of 4.48%.
-The budget for debt interest paid in 2023/24 is £0 although there will be residual borrowing interest from 2022/23 short-term borrowing.
+The proposed budget for investment income in 2023/24 is £1.533m, based on an average investment portfolio of £34.19m at an average interest rate of 4.48%.
+The proposed budget for debt interest expenditure in 2023/24 has been set at zero as the intention is not t although there will be residual borrowing interest from 2022/23 short-term borrowing.

-This investment income and borrowing costs budgets are based on £10m of Pooled Fund investments having been brought back in-house in March 2023 to eliminate the Council's expected cash-flow shortfall of £7m at 31st March 2023.
+This investment income and borrowing costs budgets are based on £10m of Pooled Fund investments having been brought back in-house in March 2023 to eliminate the Council's expected cash-flow shortfall of £7m at 31 March 2023.
 This decision has been made as borrowing costs are currently higher than the interest that could be earned on the same amount invested.
 Any surplus funds available for investment throughout the year will be invested in short-term deposits or lent to other local authorities, pension funds, police authorities or fire authorities.
 This will allow the Council to take advantage of the higher interest rates and thus interest earned on investments whilst rates are fluctuating greatly, instead of being locked into low interest return Pooled Funds.

 This assumes that interest rates will continue to increase.
 Arlingclose currently forecast the base rate to continue to increase by 0.25% - 0.5% at each of the MPC's meetings, resulting in a predicted 4.5% - 5% interest rate by the start of Summer 2023.
-The base rate is then predicted to stay high until March 2024, when it is forecast to decrease by 0.25% increments at future MPC meetings.
+The base rate is then predicted to stay high until March 2024, when it is forecast to decrease by

+0.25% increments at future MPC meetings.
 Please see Appendix A for the Arlingclose Forecast.